Netanyahu requested PM Modi to allow export of masks, pharmaceuticals to Israel: report

 "We are investing considerable means right now to increase the pace of testing, to reduce the infection rate and – of course – to reinforce, strengthen and safeguard the medical teams, as well as many other things," Netanyahu said.
 "You have no reason to storm supermarkets.
 There will be enough food in general and for the (upcoming Passover) holiday," he stressed.

-The deadly novel coronavirus that first originated in the Chinese city of Wuhan in December last year has claimed over 4,200 lives and infected more than 117,330 people across 107 countries and territories, with the World Health Organisation (WHO) describing the outbreak a pandemic.
+The deadly novel coronavirus that first originated in the Chinese city of Wuhan in December last year has claimed over 5,000 lives and infected more than 134,000 people across 110 countries and territories, with the World Health Organisation (WHO) describing the outbreak a pandemic on Wednesday.
 Israel has taken tough measures in its preparations to fight with the coronavirus closing down schools, sports activities, and imposing restrictions on gatherings and workplaces.

-The deadly virus, which originated in the Chinese city of Wuhan in December last year, has killed over 5,000 people and infected more than 134,000 globally..
+The deadly virus first originated in the Chinese city of Wuhan in December last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)